IroAlexis/lunionplay/README.md

 `<path>` is determinated in order priority by the environment variable `GAMES_PATH` and the variable `_games_path` that is in `customization.cfg` file.

+`gamedata` folder is only present whe you choose the game installation outside wine prefix.
+However, you can't install patchs, you will have to re download entirelly the game at each updates/patchs.

 `gamestart` file is used to indicate the path to the game `.exe` file.